Lochnivar/ashverse/books/book-04-the-ashes.md

 - **The Continent** - Watching, reflecting, deciding

 ## Chapter Breakdown
-1. Chapter 1: The Thirties Begin - Great Depression, rising tensions
+1. Chapter 1: January 1920 - California becomes its own nation
-2. Chapter 2: European Shadows - Watching what's happening abroad
+2. Chapter 2: The Republic of California - Establishing independence
-3. Chapter 3: Continental Responses - How each nation reacts
+3. Chapter 3: The Great Depression - Economic crisis hits the divided continent
-4. Chapter 4: The Immortals Reflect - Fairfax and Meade perspectives
+4. Chapter 4: European Shadows - Watching what's happening abroad
-5. Chapter 5: Patterns Repeating - Historical cycles
+5. Chapter 5: German Stupidity - European events that force cooperation
-6. Chapter 6: The Weight of History - Consequences of choices
+6. Chapter 6: The Triad Forged - US, Confederacy, and California form relationship
-7. Chapter 7: Preparation - Getting ready for uncertainty
+7. Chapter 7: The Immortals Reflect - Fairfax and Meade perspectives
-8. Chapter 8: Rising Tensions - Europe moves toward war
+8. Chapter 8: Patterns Repeating - Historical cycles
-9. Chapter 9: The Continent Watches - Observing from across the ocean
+9. Chapter 9: The Weight of History - Consequences of choices
-10. Chapter 10: September 1939 - Europe burns
+10. Chapter 10: Rising Tensions - Europe moves toward war
-11. Chapter 11: The Ashes - Reflection on what remains
+11. Chapter 11: September 30, 1939 - Europe burns, the continent watches
-12. Chapter 12: Living With It - The continent's response
+12. Chapter 12: The Ashes - Reflection on what remains
-13. Chapter 13: What Comes Next - The question of the future
+13. Chapter 13: Living With It - The continent's response and what comes next

 ## Notes
 - September 1939 is the climactic moment: Europe burns, continent watches